ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 Generally, we consider three cases:

 1. When using a shared directory (e.g. via NFS)
-2. When using cloud storage (e.g. S3 or GCS)
+2. When using cloud storage (e.g. S3 or GS)
 3. When using neither

 The default option here is 3, which will be automatically used if nothing else is configured.